-There are a few herbs that are really soothing and relaxing…and are good for when you are feeling overwhelmed, stressed out and less than luscious.
+There are a few herbs that are really soothing and relaxing…and are good for when you are feeling overwhelmed and stressed out.
 One of my favorites is lemon balm.
-One cup of lemon balm tea, really helps to relax away the stress of the day….but lemon balm has some other wonderful benefits that you need to know about as well!
+One cup of lemon balm tea, really helps to relax away the stress of the day.
+But it has some other wonderful benefits that you need to know about as well!

-Our ancestors knew how powerful these herbs were and not only used them to make teas, tinctures and salves, but also incorporated the flowers, leaves, bark and roots into their diets as well.
-Because of the growing interest in healing the body naturally with herbs, you will be finding more important information on how to incorporate herbs into your life to balance your body and improve your health and raise your vibrational levels.
+Our ancestors knew how powerful herbs such as lemon balm are.
+And they not only used them to make teas, tinctures and salves, but also incorporated the flowers, leaves, bark and roots into their diets as well.
+Because of the growing interest in healing the body naturally with herbs, you will be finding more important information on how to incorporate herbs into your life to balance your body, improve your health and raise your vibrational levels.

 Today we are going to look at lemon balm, also known as Melissa.
 This plant is actually a member of the mint family.
-In spite of being a part of the mint family it does not have a minty taste or smell and instead has a slight lemony taste and scent.
+In spite of being a part of the mint family it does not have a minty taste or smell.
+Instead, it has a slight lemony taste and scent.
 Although the plant is native to Europe, it is now grown around the world, and many gardeners and herbalists love having it in their garden because it draws honey bees, which help to pollinate the rest of the garden.

 Some of the benefits of lemon balm are:

-- Give you a powerful antioxidant boost- lemon balm contains flavonoids which contain strong antioxidant properties.
-With the chronic exposure to environmental and food toxins, consuming high quality, food based antioxidants are vital for maintaining your health as they go after free radicals which damage you at a cellular level.
+Lemon balm contains flavonoids which have strong antioxidant properties.
+With the chronic exposure to environmental and food toxins, consuming high quality, food based antioxidants are vital for maintaining your health.
+The antioxidants go after free radicals which damage you at a cellular level.

-- Helps to relieve stress, depression and anxiety.
 One of the main things that lemon balm is known for is its stress relieving, calming properties.
-In fact, it is one of my favorite herbs to have on hand when the stress is high, and I love to make lemon balm lemonade to sip on after a stressful day.
+In fact, it is one of my favorite herbs to have on hand when the stress is high, and I love to make lemonade with it to sip on after a stressful day.
 People have been using it as a mild, natural tranquilizer for thousands of years.

-- Reduces PMS symptoms for women.
-Drinking lemon balm tea can help to relieve the bloating, irritability and cramping that women can feel during PMS as well as throughout their cycle.
+Drinking the herb in tea form can help to relieve the bloating, irritability and cramping that women can feel during PMS as well as throughout their cycle.

 These are some of the amazing benefits of lemon balm and a great reason to consider learning more about it and whether or not it is right for you.

 There is one caution for those considering using lemon balm.
-If you are currently taking thyroid medication, lemon balm can interfere with the effects of the medication that you are taking, and so regular use of lemon balm is not recommended for those with thyroid conditions.
+If you are currently taking thyroid medication, it can interfere with the effects of the medication that you are taking, and so regular use of lemon balm is not recommended for those with thyroid conditions.

 Herbal remedies are amazing, but like anything else, they will not be right for every person, and you may experience an allergic reaction when taking any new herb.
 The good news is that you can simply discontinue using that herb and any negative symptom should disappear within 24-48 hours.